KennethTM/simple_lake_p_model/README.md

 * Run the code and experiment with model parameters!

 The model requires package "deSolve" to work and the "plotly" package if using the interactive plot.

+*Model originally implemented using the Stella software by Theis Kragh.
+Model translated and adapted to R by Kenneth Thorø Martinsen*